 The Thomas Willing Institute

-The Thomas Willing Institute for the Study of Financial Markets, Institutions, and Regulations (TWI, for short) was founded in 2010 with generous funding from the Nef Family Foundation, the Museum of American Finance, and Augustana College.
+The Thomas Willing Institute for the Study of Financial Markets, Institutions, and Regulations (TWI, for short) was founded in 2010 with generous funding from the Nef Family Foundation, the Museum of American Finance, and Augustana University.
 Directed by Dr. Robert E. Wright, the Nef Family Chair of Political Economy at Augustana, TWI aims to increase public understanding of the financial system and its interactions with bureaucrats, businesses, consumers and politicians.

 TWI’s mission is to increase financial history literacy by funding student summer research fellowships, working closely with other non-profit organizations, including the Museum of American Finance and the New Bedford Whaling Museum, to ensure the continued high quality of their educational outreach and financial history research programs, and supporting the director’s public speaking engagements.